jasondinh99/COMP472_Project/README.md

 ## Dataset
 The Moodle submission only contains the sample dataset with 100 images (25 images per catergory).
-You can get the full dataset from this repository in the 'dataset' folder
+You can get the full dataset from this repository in the 'dataset' folder, which contains over 1600 images.

 ## Content of Submission